 Argentina has ratified, among others, the following international multilateral conventions:

-- Decree-Law No. 15,110/46 ratified the Convention on International Civil Aviation (the Chicago Convention 1944).
+- Decree-Law No. 15,110/46 ratified the Convention on International Civil Aviation (Chicago Convention 1944).
 Said Decree-Law was ratified by Law No. 13,891.
-Law No. 25,622 approved the Protocol on the Authentic Six Language Text of the Convention on International Civil Aviation, signed at Montreal on 1 October 1998.
+Law No. 25,622 approved the Protocol on the Authentic Six Language Text of the Convention on International Civil Aviation, signed in Montreal on 1 October 1998.

-- Law No. 14,111 ratified the Convention for the Unification of Certain Rules Relating to International Carriage by Air, signed on 12 October 1929 (the Warsaw Convention).
+- Law No. 14,111 ratified the Convention for the Unification of Certain Rules Relating to International Carriage by Air, signed on 12 October 1929 (Warsaw Convention).

 - Law No. 17,404 ratified the Convention on Damage Caused by Foreign Aircraft to Third Parties on the Surface, signed in Rome on 7 October 1952.